Narrqtor/HTML_scrapping/README.md

 # HTML_scrapping
-Personnal training of HTML scrapping in Python
+Personnal training of HTML scraping in Python

 ## Table of contents
 #### [Prerequisites](#prerequisites)